Education

 Progress and measurement: IN PROGRESS

-Public consultations are underway to guide development of its next education plans.
-Materials for the anglophone and francophone sectors are available online.
+Public consultations occurred to guide development of the next education plans.
+The reports summarizing engagement is available online.

 • Support inclusive education for all students by reviewing class composition and identifying and filling the staffing, training, and resourcing gaps impacting the effective implementation of Policy 322.